szyma28/szyma28.github.io/docs/Deployment.md

 ## Version 0.9.1

 Current system version supports displaying the toilet database based on the dependancy of Bristol Open Data API, and displaying them on the map based on the MapBox dependancy.
-Filtering the toilets (UC2) has not been properly implemented yet due to time and manpower constraint.
+Filtering the toilets (UC2) and navigation to target (UC3) has not been properly implemented yet due to time and manpower constraint.

 Tools used: